 “Time is making fools of us again.” ~J.K.
 Rowling

 The answer to the time question, at least for our office, is time.
 Well, to be specific, “timing.”
-There are emergencies or special cases that require additional resources, attention or discussion.
-Though, case by case, additional time is necessary, I’m fairly confident very few people remember when additional time has been given to them as a patient, only when they were waiting because of someone else.
+There are emergencies or special cases that require additional resources, attention, or discussion.
+Though case by case, additional time is necessary, I’m fairly confident very few people remember when additional time has been given to them as a patient, only when they were waiting because of someone else.
 There are a million different things that can slow down a doctor’s day.
-The winning answer most of you are waiting for is, because you’re coming in at the wrong time.
+The winning answer most of you are waiting for is that you’re coming in at the wrong time.

 Typical scenario: A working parent schedules a well-check appointment.
 The parent’s logic realizes they are going to need time away from work and the hullabaloo of leaving work, driving around, getting the kid, doing the appointment, more driving, kid drop off, back to work and half the day is gone.
 It’s easier to take a whole day on a Friday or Monday to sleep in, piddle around and take things easy.
 Monday and Friday are always very busy for this reason alone.

 Adding to this scenario is the unexpected weekend illness or the return from Aunt Edna’s house with some strange cough or rash and the unabashed desire of some parents to get things they don’t want to deal with out of the way at the first of the week.
 If you’re in the medical field, Mondays suck.